georgercarder/walk_thru_phase0/README.md

 // TODO conclusion

-*Note: The worm vs Millipede metaphor can indeed be extended to accommodate forks in all blockchains of this system but for now we'll avoid a dive into talking about this system within a higher-dimensional space.
+*Note: The worm vs Millipede metaphor can indeed be extended to accommodate forks in all blockchains of this system but for now we'll avoid a dive into talking about this system within a futuristic higher-dimensional space.
 The reader is welcome to run with it in the comments... :)*